Bluebee Continues to Evolve and Modernize Its ERP Solution with OpenEdge and Kendo UI

 Challenge

-Where so many companies view change as an obstacle, Bluebee Software has always understood that change equals opportunity.
-When the Quebec-based company first engaged Progress 15 years ago, it was a systems integrator.
-Since that time, Bluebee has grown into a leading software and service provider to the distribution and manufacturing sectors, continuously evolving its Progress OpenEdge-based ERP application to meet customer demand.
+Embracing change is fundamental to survive and thrive in the technology industry.
+Bluebee realized early on that change equals opportunity.
+When Bluebee first engaged Progress as a partner, the company was newly established.
+Since then, Bluebee has grown into a leading software and service provider to the distribution and manufacturing sectors, continuously evolving its Progress OpenEdge-based ERP application to meet everchanging customer demand.

 Solution

-In its search for an underlying platform for its application, Bluebee realized that its success hinged on the ability to stay one step ahead of its customers and ensure their ongoing success.
-That meant they needed to architect their solution to easily facilitate integration and support change so they could be responsive to evolving business requirements and keep atop of what the market not only needs today, but what it demands tomorrow.
+The Bluebee team realizes that its success hinges on the ability to stay a step ahead of its customers and help ensure their ongoing success.
+That means they need to architect their solution to easily facilitate integration and support change so they can be responsive to evolving business requirements and keep pace with what the market not only needs today, but what it demands tomorrow.

 Result